 Gazebo is a simulator that allows you to test and experiment realistically with physical scenarios.
 Gazebo is a useful tool in robotics because it allows you to create and run experiments rapidly with solid physics and good graphics.
 MATLAB® connects to Gazebo through the ROS interface.

 You can download a virtual machine image that already has ROS and Gazebo installed.
-This virtual machine is based on Ubuntu® Linux® and is pre-configured to support the ROS examples in Robotics System Toolbox™.
+This virtual machine is based on Ubuntu® Linux® and is pre-configured to support the examples in ROS Toolbox™.